-The following chart shows the connection between behavior change and engagement.
-Ask yourself where your distributors, dealers and sales reps fall on the chart.
-This will help you determine next steps for your own channel program.
+The following chart shows the connection between where your distributors, dealers and sales reps fall on

 Next Steps

 Embracing an attitude of helping your partners be successful creates trust, loyalty and a healthy business climate where everyone wins.
 Think about it - who will you respond more positively to?
 Somebody who wants you to put them first or somebody who puts you first?